 23) Assuming that Berlin is like the rest of Germany.

-People come visit Berlin and think they’ve seen Germany or that they know German culture.
+People come visit Berlin and think they’ve seen Germany or that they really know German culture.
 While Berlin can easily be the only place you stay when you’re here on vacation, don’t leave thinking that Berlin or its people are anything like the rest of the country.
 Other cities like Schwerin or Dresden are far more beautiful, Hamburg is a tad more sophisticated, Warnemünde is more welcoming to their hordes of summer tourists.
 Other cities like Munich or Frankfurt tend to be more conservative, with bars shutting down at early hours.

 Recommended reading: 10 Favourite Things About Berlin